egrojgonzalez/GettingAndCleaningData/CodeBook.md

 The files were unzipped in "/workingdirectory/UCI HAR Dataset/"

 Inertial Signal files not used in this project.
-The"features_info.txt" file Shows information about the variables used on the feature vector.
+The"features_info.txt" file shows information about the variables used on the feature vector.

 ##Data Set Information